jmensel/Zendocs/README.md

 # Authentication
 This app was designed to fit an environment that used (of all things)  Basic Authentication, which was connected to PAM, which was in turn connected to Active Directory via Centrify.
 This worked surprisingly well, and despite it's limitations was fine for this very limited use case.

 If you deploy this app in a production environment, you'll need to fancy up your Apache configs to use all of these things.
+The app will use plain old *.htpasswd* based auth without trouble - I expect that most of you don't have the slightest desire to integrate it with Active Directory.
 Don't blindly copy this into your Apache config file - I'm putting it here for example purposes only.
 In this case, we're using Mod_Passenger to do ruby duties.

 # This config may drink all of the beer in your fridge!
 # Don't use it blindly!
 Seriously!